 Turning on 'link to original' will link your image to the original.
 When users click the image, they will be given a full sized copy of your image.

-Under SPACING, you see options for margin, snap to edge, and word wrap.
+In the Outer Spacing area, you see options for margin, snap to edge, and word wrap.

 - Margin is the space between the image and everything else on the page.
 The margin will be equally increased around all sides of the image.